VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 ![]() |

-Cut a piece of suede pigskin slightly larger than the main piece.
-Apply contact cement to the back of the suede pigskin and the back of the leather piece.
-Wait a few moments for the glue to soak in, then laminate.
+Cut a piece slightly larger than the main piece from the suede pigskin.
+Apply contact adhesive to both the back of the suede and the back of the leather piece.
+Wait a few moments for the adhesive to soak in, then glue them together.

 ![]() |